This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - If your child refuses to use a toothbrush, consider using a cotton swab or a warm cloth (consult with your child’s dentist first)

-If you need assistance, be sure to speak with your child’s dentist or even a speech therapist who can help you ensure your child is swallowing correctly, which makes it easier to keep their mouths clean.
+If you need assistance, speak with your child’s dentist or even a speech therapist who can help you ensure your child is swallowing correctly, making it easier to keep their mouths clean.

 Dental health is a concern for all children, but those with cerebral palsy have a greater risk of several oral health problems.
 Parents should stay on top of dental care and regular dental hygiene.